Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Introduction

+In addition to \cref{conj:outerplanar}, there is a second major open question in the field of directed linear layouts which we attack.
+Here, a DAG is called \emph{upward planar} if it can be drawn in the plane such that the edges are crossing-free and $y$-monotone.

+\begin{open}[Nowakowski, Parker, 1989~\cite{Nowakowski1989_DirectedStackNumer}] Is the stack number of the class of upward planar graphs bounded above by a constant? \end{open}

+\subparagraph{Our results.} In this paper, we answer both long-standing open problems connected to \cref{conj:outerplanar}, that is whether or not outerplanar graphs and 2-trees have bounded stack number.
+We answer the first question in the positive, the second in the negative.
+Additionally, we attack \cref{prob:upward_sn_bounded} and contribute a significant class of upward planar graphs with bounded stack number.

-\subparagraph{Our results.} In this paper we answer both long-standing open problems regarding stack layouts of directed acyclic graphs.
-In \cref{sec:outerplanar} we prove that \cref{conj:outerplanar} is true by showing that outerplanar DAGs have stack number at most $24776$.
+In \cref{sec:outerplanar}, we prove that \cref{conj:outerplanar} is true by showing that outerplanar DAGs have stack number at most $24776$.
 As one of our main tools we introduce \emph{directed \Hpartition{}s}, which may be of independent interest for investigations of directed graphs in general.
+We remark that while another variant of $ H $-partitions, so called \emph{layered $ H $-partitions}, caused a breakthrough in the investigation of queue layouts (a notion closely related to stack layouts)~\cite{Dujmovic2020_PlanarGraphsBoundedQueueNumber}, this is -- to the best of our knowledge -- the first time that $ H $-partitions are successfully adjusted to work with stack layouts.

-\begin{restatable}{theorem}{outerplanarBounded} The stack number of outerplanar DAGs is bounded by a constant.
-Moreover, for every outerplanar DAG~$G$ it holds that $\sn(G) \leq 24776$. \end{restatable}
+\begin{restatable}{theorem}{outerplanarBounded} \RestateRemark The stack number of outerplanar DAGs is bounded by a constant.
+Moreover, every outerplanar DAG~$G$ has $\sn(G) \leq 24776$. \end{restatable}

-Our second main result complements the constant upper bound for outerplanar DAGs by showing that already a just slightly larger, but still small, subclass of graphs of treewidth~$2$ has unbounded twist and stack number (see \cref{sec:preliminaries} for the formal definitions):
+Our second main result complements the constant upper bound for outerplanar DAGs by showing that already a just slightly larger subclass of graphs of treewidth~$2$ has unbounded stack number. \footnote{ We remark that every 2-tree can be constructed by iteratively \emph{stacking} vertices onto an edge, i.e., by introducing a new vertex that is connected exactly to the endpoints of an edge.
+A directed 2-tree is called \emph{monotone} if in each step the new vertex is a source or a sink.
+See also \cref{sec:preliminaries}. }

-\begin{restatable}{theorem}{twotreesUnbounded} The stack number of DAGs of treewidth~$2$ is unbounded.
-Moreover, for every~$k \geq 1$ there exists a monotone $2$-tree~$G$ in which at most two vertices are stacked onto each edge with~$\sn(G) \geq \tn(G) \geq k$. \end{restatable}
+\begin{restatable}{theorem}{twotreesUnbounded} \RestateRemark The stack number of DAGs of treewidth~$2$ is unbounded.
+Moreover, for every~$k \geq 1$ there exists a monotone $2$-tree~$G$ with~$\sn(G) \geq k$ in which at most two vertices are stacked onto each edge. \end{restatable}